daptablade/docs/mynewbook/Tutorials/Chaining component analyses.md

 We can now execute the chained component analysis {term}`Run` by selecting the play symbol ▶ in the Run controls interface.

-Once the run has started, each component with setup and then execute one at a time.
+Once the run has started, each component will setup and then execute one at a time.
 The setup order is arbitrary, but the compute functions will always be executed from the 'Start Node' to the 'End Node' (see dashboard Reference section for details).

 The {term}`Run` should complete once the fea-results-component compute has completed.